How much does it cost to open a medical practice?

-- Office Space- $2000-$2500 per month
+- Office Space- $2500-$3400 per month

-- Payroll- $4000 per month
+- Payroll- $4800 per month

-- Vendors- $5000 initial setup- $700 monthly
+- Vendors- Phone, utilities, biohazard etc. $5000 initial setup- $950 monthly

 - Insurance- $1000 per year for GL, $5,000-$15,000 on average for malpractice.
 1st year providers will pay a lot less since you won’t have a claims history.

-Total Cost: $25000-$35000 initially with approximately $8000 per month
+Total Cost: $35000-$45000 initially with approximately $9000 per month

 As we all know, more and more providers are brushing aside any ambition to start a private practice and instead joining a hospital or large group practice.
-Private practice in 2018 looks entirely different than your parent’s practice 40 years ago.
+Private practice in 2023 looks entirely different than your parent’s practice 40 years ago.
 I actually love sitting with docs that have been in practice for 40+ years to hear stories of what it was like back then.
 Hearing the stories, I can certainly see why physicians today are opting to retire early rather than deal with the frustrations of today’s private practice.
 The face-to-face visit has been replaced by a face-to-screen patient encounter, and the liability of today’s practice extend far beyond traditional malpractice claims.
 However, after all of the negatives are considered, it’s still our opinion that the rewards of owning your own practice far outweigh the risks, as long as you have the stomach for the ride.
 In this article, we cover what to expect as it relates to the costs of opening a new medical practice.

 Defining the costs for a new medical practice